DEV Community

 Change the example to use your own movies and see which ones are your favorites!

-LINQ methods are extension methods on the IEnumerable type.
 This type represents objects we can loop through, like, arrays, lists, dictionaries, among others.

-To work with LINQ, you need to be comfortable with delegates and lambda functions.
+To work with LINQ, you need to be comfortable with delegates and lambda expressions.
 A delegate is a reference to a method.
 And, a lambda function is a method with only the parameters and the body.

-Now, to the actual example.
-We want to filter our list of movies to keep only the ones with rating greater than 4.5.
-The LINQ method to filter collections is Where.
+If we want to filter our list of movies to keep only the ones with rating greater than 4.5, the LINQ method to filter collections is Where.

 The LINQ Where method returns a new collection with all the elements that meet a condition.

 Let's replace the foreach statement from our first example with the Where method.
 And, let's use the condition inside the if statement as the filter condition for the Where method.
-Our example looks like this:

 var movies = new List<Movie>